Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 ### JPIP Server ###

 The `esajpip` server serves the JPEG2000 encoded data to the JHelioviewer client.
 This software was forked from the code at <https://launchpad.net/esajpip>.
 It was ported to a CMake build system and to C++11 standard features.
-Several bugs, vulnerabilities, and resource leaks (memory, file descriptors) were solved; sharing and locks between threads were eliminated; C library read functions were replaced by memory-mapping of input files (for up to 10x higher network throughput).
+Several bugs, vulnerabilities, and resource leaks (memory, file descriptors) were solved; sharing and locks between threads were eliminated; C library read functions were replaced by memory-mapping of input files (for up to 10× higher network throughput).
 The JPX metadata is now sent compressed and several ranges of images can be requested in one JPIP request.

 The code is periodically verified with IDEA CLion and Synopsys Coverity static code analyzers and with `valgrind` dynamic analyzer, as well as various sanitize options of several C++ compilers.

 ### FITS to JPEG2000 ###

-Initially, the JPEG2000 files were created with SolarSoft IDL scripts employing various solar instrument calibration software pipelines.
-Those files have the limitations imposed by the IDL JPEG2000 implementation and they have to be transcoded for the use in the Helioviewer system.
-The software used both on the server and the client side is derived from the Kakadu Software toolkit (<http://kakadusoftware.com>).
+The JPEG2000 files can be created with the IDL JPEG2000 implementation.
+Those files have to be transcoded for the use in the Helioviewer system.

-Much of the server side usage of the Kakadu Software can be replaced with open source alternatives.

-The `fits2img` package (<https://github.com/Helioviewer-Project/fits2img>) for the creation of JP2 files out of calibrated FITS files is derived from the software which makes JP2 files out of SWAP EUV Level-1 data.
-This software uses a patched version of the open source OpenJPEG[^openjpeg] library.
-The JP2 files created by this tool do not need to be transcoded.
+The open-source alternative for the creation of JPEG2000 files is the `fits2img` package (<https://github.com/Helioviewer-Project/fits2img>), which uses a patched version of the open source OpenJPEG[^openjpeg] library.
+The files created by this tool do not need to be transcoded.

 While ingesting new datasets during the SWHV project, it became apparent that the metadata in the FITS headers of some datasets is lacking or is defective.
-A FITS-to-FITS conversion stage to adjust the metadata to the needs of the Helioviewer system is needed for those datasets.
+A FITS-to-FITS conversion stage is needed for those datasets to adjust the metadata to the needs of the Helioviewer system.
 At <https://github.com/bogdanni/hv-HEP/blob/master/HEP-0010.md> there is a summary of those needs.

+### JPEG2000 Files Handling ###

+The image data is encoded using the JPEG2000 coding standards.
+The JPEG2000 data consists of compressed data codestreams organized using *markers* according to a specific syntax, and several file formats, such as JP2 and JPX, which are organized using *boxes* encapsulating the codestreams of compressed image data organized in *packets* and the associated information.

+In order to ensure the communication between the server and the client, the Helioviewer system imposes a set of constraints on the codestreams and file formats.
+This includes requirements for codestream organization such as specific packetization (PLT markers), coding precincts, and order of progression (RPCL), for file format organization, such as the presence of specific boxes aggregating the codestreams and the associated information like metadata, and for file naming conventions.

+The JPEG2000 standards have a high degree of sophistication and versatility.
+In order to encourage the proliferation of Helioviewer image datasets, it should be possible to generate those files with standard conforming software other than the proprietary Kakadu software currently used.
+It becomes therefore necessary to validate the full structure of Helioviewer image files formally and automatically.
+A verification system based on Schematron[^schematron] XML schemas was developed.
+This procedure is able to verify the structure of JPEG2000 file and codestream, including the associated information such as the Helioviewer specific XML metadata, ensuring the end-to-end compatibility with the Helioviewer system.

+Before the SWHV project, both the server and the client side software were derived from the Kakadu Software toolkit (<http://kakadusoftware.com>).
+Much of the server side usage of the Kakadu software can be now replaced with the `fits2img` and `hvJP2K` (<https://github.com/Helioviewer-Project/hvJP2K>) packages.
+If the server does not handle files produced by IDL, no server side use of Kakadu software is necessary.

-The package `hvJP2K` (<https://github.com/Helioviewer-Project/hvJP2K>) was created to replace much of the server side usage of the Kakadu Software and consists in the following tools:
+`hvJP2K` consists in the following tools:

 - `hv_jp2_decode` -- replacement for `kdu_expand`, sufficient for the web client image tile decoding;
 - `hv_jp2_encode` -- proto-replacement for `fits2img`, not yet capable of emitting conforming JP2 files;